houstonhaynes/AD4SDocs/00h AD4S Ledger.md

 ### The Dynamic Nature of Complexity

-A key insight from Cynefin is that domains aren't static—parts of your system may move between domains as they evolve.
+A key insight from Cynefin is that domains aren't static, parts of your system may move between domains as they evolve.
 The AD4S Ledger captures this movement, helping teams understand when:

 - A once-complex area has become complicated as patterns emerge
 - A complicated subsystem has become clear as understanding solidifies